 Getting Around Sierra Leone

 Travelling by road in Sierra Leone can be a daunting task, but there are a number of good quality tarmacked roads that connect the major cities, and a good network of dirt roads connecting the smaller more remote towns and villages.
-It's important to note that although it is possible to travel everywhere by road during the dry season (November-May), during the rainy season there are many roads that aren't accessible.
+It's important to note that although it is possible to travel everywhere by road during the dry season (November-April), during the rainy season there are many roads that aren't accessible.

 There are several options for travel by road, each at a different price.
 You can rent a vehicle from a number of car hire companies or charter a taxi from one of the taxi parks in the major towns.